Csalex01/DSA_group_project_1/README.md

 This project is under GPL-3.0 license.
 (You can read more about it by checking out the provided LICENSE file, they don't pay me enough to explain it.)

+TL;DR: Nonsense

+Sidenote: This is a group project for the Data Structures and Algorithms course (DSA)

 ## 👥 Team Members
 - Csata Levente
 - Csillag Alex